DIY Clutch Purses

 …zippered clutch; made with re-purposed fabric.
 Project completed in roughly one hour plus.

 Adding an accent to your DIY clutch is a great way to make it stand out.
 Above: The black and gold clutch makes a striking statement with its black faux fur trim.

 Using repurposed materials

-The paisley print clutches above were made with repurposed fabric from a thrifted cotton tablecloth.
+This one is repurposing at its best.
+A thrifted cotton tablecloth provided the fabric or these paisley print clutches.
 It was circular with an engineered print.
 In typical form, I cut out the borders and emblems and fashioned the purses accordingly.

 Round Placemat Clutch